RBC GranFondo Whistler

 Travelling and parking within Whistler

-Residents and visitors are encouraged to take transit, walk, or bike on September 7.
+Residents and visitors are encouraged to take transit, walk, or bike.

 Access Whistler Village by Lorimer Road.
 Pay parking is available in Day Lots 1, 2, 3 and 5.

 Day Lot 4 will be closed to vehicles on Friday, September 11 and Saturday, September 12.
 Day Lot 4 and 5 passholders are welcome to use their pass to park in Day Lots 1, 2, 3 and 5 on the days that Day Lot 4 is closed for event operations.

 Buses and coaches: Day Lot 4 will be closed to bus parking on Friday, September 11 and Saturday, September 12.
 Buses and coaches, please proceed to Mons Road or Day Lot 6 for available parking options.

 Highway 99 / Function Junction to Village Gate Blvd – Signals will be flashing and traffic will be stopped intermittently at the entrances and exits to Whistler destinations.
 Expect major delays entering and exiting the east side of Highway 99 in Whistler.